awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 In AWS, service roles are used to grant permissions to an AWS service so it can access AWS resources\.
 The policies that you attach to the service role determine which AWS resources the service can access and what it can do with those resources\.

-The service role you create for AWS CodeDeploy must be granted the permissions to access the instances to which you will deploy applications\.
+The service role you create for AWS CodeDeploy must be granted the permissions to access the instances to which you deploy applications\.
 These permissions enable AWS CodeDeploy to read the tags applied to the instances or the Amazon EC2 Auto Scaling group names associated with the instances\.

 The permissions you add to the service role specify the operations AWS CodeDeploy can perform when it accesses your Amazon EC2 instances and Amazon EC2 Auto Scaling groups\.
 To add these permissions, attach an AWS\-supplied policy, `AWSCodeDeployRole`, to the service role\.